msherrington/MSc_Computer_Science_java_project/README.md

 The denominator can never be zero.

-A zero numerator will always be represented as `0/1`
+A zero numerator will always be represented as `0/1`.

-Fractions are always reduced to lowest terms before calculation.
+Fractions are always reduced to lowest terms before calculation:

 			4/6	=>	2/3
 			17/34	=>	1/2
 			0/999	=> 	0/1

-Negatives cancel each other out
+Negatives cancel each other out:

 			-5/-12	=> 	5/12